 Level Target Award as a % of Base Salary Corporate Component Weighting Individual Component Weighting

-Chief Executive Officer 65% 75% 25%
+Chief Executive Officer 75% 75% 25%

 Chief Financial Officer 50% 75% 25%

 Other NEOs 30% - 50% 75% 25%

 Key performance targets are established on an annual basis by the Corporate Governance Committee.
 Individual performance targets for each senior officer are recommended by the CEO and approved by the Corporate Governance Committee.
 In the case of the CEO, individual performance targets are developed and approved by the Corporate Governance Committee.
-The actual incentive can vary between 0% and 108% of base salary for the CEO and between 0% and 44% to 81% for the other senior officers, depending on each individual's degree of achievement of individual targets and his or her contribution to the Company's performance targets.
+The actual incentive can vary between 0% and 150% of base salary for the CEO and between 0% and 100% or 0% and 60% for the other senior officers, depending on each individual's degree of achievement of individual targets and his or her contribution to the Company's performance targets.